1. Cheap rural properties

 There is still plenty of natural habitat in the mountains and rivers in Bulgaria.
 Many of the local species of animals and birds can still be seen roaming the paths and flying in the sky above Bulgaria.
 Brown bears, wolves, and wild boars are often seen in the mountains of Rila, Pirin, and Rodophi.
 Bulgaria is popular with migrating birds attracted by the warm summer.
 Nesting storks are a common sight in villages.

-10. Plenty of opportunities to keep healthy with sport and spa
+10. Plenty of opportunities to keep healthy with sports and spa

 Bulgaria is the spa capital of Europe.
 There are as many as 225 mineral and thermal springs in the country.
 The water from those springs is known for its health-promoting properties.
 Some of the more popular sports include mountain climbing, river rafting, and paragliding.
 Most towns and cities in Bulgaria have facilities for indoor and outdoor sports such as swimming, athletics, football, and tennis.